cupakromer/cupakromer.github.com/source/_posts/2013-05-19-the-bang-is-for-surprise.markdown

 bareword whenever I can.
 One reason is that, when using an instance variables you are now locked in to how both `@bob` and `@alice` are created.
-If you later wanted to modify them, you could but at the expense of already having created the persisted resource.
-Remember `before` blocks execute outside-in (this isn't so much of an issue for lightweight objects).
+If you later wanted to modify them, you could but at the expense of already having created the persisted resource; remember `before` blocks execute outside-in (this isn't so much of an issue for lightweight objects).
 Or you have to roll your own memoization scheme (not hard just duplication of work).